We found 3 immunologists who accept Medicaid near Los Angeles, CA.

 Dr. Victor Pedroza is an adult allergy & immunology specialist.
 He accepts Anthem, Blue Cross/Blue Shield, and Medi-Cal, as well as other insurance carriers.
 Dr. Pedroza graduated from Autonomous University of Guadalajara Faculty of Medicine.
 He is conversant in Spanish.

-Dr. Chung Kim's area of specialization is pediatric allergy & immunology.
-In addition to English, Dr. Kim (or staff) speaks Korean and Spanish.
-Dr. Kim is affiliated with Adventist Health System.
-He studied medicine at Seoul National University College of Medicine.
-Blue Cross/Blue Shield, Medi-Cal, and Blue Shield are among the insurance carriers that Dr. Kim takes.
+Dr. Chung Kim practices pediatric allergy & immunology in Los Angeles, CA. Dr. Kim (or staff) is conversant in Korean and Spanish.
+He is professionally affiliated with Adventist Health System.
+Dr. Kim attended medical school at Seoul National University College of Medicine.
+Blue Cross/Blue Shield, Medi-Cal, and Blue Shield are among the insurance carriers that Dr. Kim honors.

 Conditions / Treatments

 Medicare Patient Gender

 - Organ transplants, where the immune system must be suppressed to prevent infection

 - Primary immunodeficiencies, a number of rare disorders that make patients unusually susceptible to infections

 - If the immune system is overreacting and attacking one’s own body instead of foreign material, the result can be inflammation and autoimmune disorders.
 Some diseases caused by an overactive immune system include rheumatoid arthritis, lupus, and fibromyalgia.
 Overactive immune disorders are most often treated by a rheumatologist.

 - If the immune system is misfiring and reacting to harmless material, the result is allergies or asthma.
 Sometimes these immune responses are so extreme that they can be life-threatening.
 Severe allergies can be treated by an allergist-immunologist.